The Board of Directors are appointed to provide the governance framework for the company.

 Current panel members

-Maurice is a National Business Group Manager at GHD where he leads a team of fantastic people, who are passionate about the environment and planning.
-Maurice’s drive and enthusiasm are fuelled by the opportunity he sees to support businesses, governments and cities to be efficient, creative and innovative in the way they grow.
+Maurice is Regional Director, Digital & Innovation, Asia Pacific at GHD.
+His drive and enthusiasm are fueled by the opportunity he sees to support businesses, governments and cities to be efficient, creative and innovative in the way they grow.
 This includes how we choose to deliver major infrastructure, being leaders in clean technology and services, thinking of our natural environment as a core asset, and using resources efficiently.
-Maurice comments “this is why I believe Enviro-Mark Solutions’ programmes are important for any business, city or country wanting to gain a competitive edge in a global market.”
+Maurice comments “this is why I believe Toitū Envirocare's programmes are important for any business, city or country wanting to gain a competitive edge in a global market.”
 If you want to get in contact with Maurice or find out more about what he has done, visit his LinkedIn page or www.ghd.co.nz.

 Dawn Baggaley (New Zealand Post)